vchaindz/vcn/README.md

 ```
 > Check out the [user guide](docs/user-guide/formatted-output.md) for further details.

-Once your Unique Secret is set you can notarize assets:
+Once your secret is set you can notarize assets:

 ```
 vcn notarize <file>